Guide to the plants of the Garrigue: Recognizing the flora of Hérault region

 The big plus with fennel is that everything can be used!
 The seeds, the leaves, the stalk and the bulb.
 Have fun peeling a stalk and tasting: a real treat, it's delicious!

-It is not surprising to learn that the scrubland like any other ecosystem brings together a great diversity of medicinal plants, used since ancient times for their virtues and whose use continues through the centuries.
+It is not surprising to learn that the garrigue like any other ecosystem brings together a great diversity of medicinal plants, used since ancient times for their virtues and whose use continues through the centuries.
 Among them we can cite:

 In some countries, Sarsaparilla is considered an aphrodisiac and in the land of the Smurfs it makes the main ingredient of the famous magic potion!